ShenDezhou/Chinese-PreTrained-XLNet/readme_en.md

 **Q: Is xlnet better than Bert in most cases? **

-A: At present, it seems that at least the effects of the above tasks are not bad, although the data used and the published [bert WwM ext](https://github.com/ymcui/Chinese-BERT-wwm)It's different.
+A: At present, it seems that at least the effects of the above tasks are not bad, although the data used, and the published [bert WwM ext](https://github.com/ymcui/Chinese-BERT-wwm) It's different.

-**Q: ？ **

-A: 。

 ## Citation
 If the contents in this catalogue are helpful to your research work, you are welcome to quote the following technical reports in the paper: https://arxiv.org/abs/
 ```
+TBD
 ```